turtle6814/data_engineering_project/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# 📊 Data Lakehouse Pipeline with MinIO, Pandas & Superset
+# 📊 Data Lakehouse Pipeline

 The project implements a comprehensive, production-ready data engineering pipeline that transforms Brazilian e-commerce data into actionable business intelligence.
 Built with industry-standard practices and modern technologies, the system demonstrates a complete data lifecycle from ingestion to visualization.